 At the age of 16 Aiden left school knowing he wanted to be a chef, he enrolled at college in Liverpool and completed a two-year qualification.
-As soon he began his training he knew he had made the right decision as cooking became second nature to him.
+As soon as he began his training he knew he had made the right decision as cooking became second nature to him.
 Whilst at college he also got his first taste of life in a professional kitchen in a small hotel in Cheshire called Stanneylands – he was well and truly hooked.

 After leaving college Aiden got a job in the Royal Garden Hotel in Kensington, London.
-This was his first exposure to a full-on, intense catering, the experience was invaluable.
+This was his first exposure to full-on, intense catering, the experience was invaluable.
 He stayed at the Royal Garden for a year then had the opportunity to work closer to home at The Arkle restaurant in the Chester Grosvenor which held a Michelin star, creating dishes for fine dining became his passion and after 2 years he moved onto another Michelin star restaurant called Pool Court in West Yorkshire.